Wine Without the Wheels!

 The Haus, Hahndorf

-For a more rural circuit, check into the Hahndorf Resort about a kilometre outside the village and do a 7km loop featuring a trifecta of cellar doors.
+For a more rural circuit, check into Discovery Parks Hahndorf about a kilometre outside the village and do a 7km loop featuring a trifecta of cellar doors.
 Turn left out of the Resort and head to nearby Sidewood’s Restaurant and Cellar Door, an art-filled space which opens from 11am.
-Next, circle around to Verdun where you’ll find new Adelaide Hills culinary gem, Ondeen with a highly seasonal and locavore menu and spectacular craft spirits to boot.
+Next, circle around to Verdun where you’ll find Adelaide Hills culinary gem, Ondeen's highly seasonal and locavore menu and spectacular craft spirits, as well as Grunthal Brew with craft beer and gin, artisan cheese, local wine and food.

 Hahndorf Resort, Hahndorf, Adelaide Hills